 How is DoD Planning to Use the Supplier Performance Risk System (SPRS) and How Does It Effect You?

-Defense suppliers must provide a current (i.e., not older than three years) NIST 800-171 SP assessment uploaded into SPRS.
-SPRS is a DoD enterprise application and will show what is considered your supplier risk.
-Based on the level of assessment you are assigned, DoD or its contractors, may use your risk profile for active and future business opportunities.
-You could risk losing this work along with your ability to respond to active and future RFPs.
+Defense suppliers must provide a current (i.e., not older than three years) NIST 800-171 SP assessment uploaded into the Supplier Performance Risk System (SPRS).
+SPRS is a DoD enterprise application that shows what is considered your supplier risk score.
+Based on the level of assessment you’re assigned, DoD or its contractors may use your risk profile to consider active and future business opportunities.
+If your assessment isn’t satisfactory you could risk losing this work along with your ability to respond to active and future RFPs.

 There are three levels of assessment that result in varying degrees of confidence in the resulting score based on the depth of the assessment.

-Getting an assessment can be a daunting task, but luckily there’s help thanks to the 2020 Cybersecurity Assistance Cohort and Grant from Mohawk Valley Community College’s (MVCC) Advanced Institute for Manufacturing (AIM) and FuzeHub.
+Getting an assessment or conducting your own can be a daunting task, but luckily there’s help thanks to the New York State Cybersecurity Assistance Cohort and Grant from Mohawk Valley Community College’s (MVCC) Advanced Institute for Manufacturing (AIM) and FuzeHub.

 Joining the Cybersecurity Cohort is free, and helps decrease your cybersecurity risk in a multitude of ways: